 Library Expansion Project UPDATE

 It’s not a done deal!
-Please plan to attend Town Meeting Monday May 8 to VOTE on the Project.
-The deadline to register to vote is Tuesday, April 18, 2o17.
+Please plan to attend Town Meeting Monday May 8 to VOTE on the project design and to borrow $16.6 million to fund the project.
+Approximately $6.6 million may be reimbursed through the state.
+The Funding will come back as a ballot vote on the May 16 election ballot.
+The deadline to register to vote is Tuesday, April 18, 2017.

 The MA Public Library Construction Program Grant has been turned in!
 We will hear about our award in July 2017.